-Dr. Sheldon Rubin delivered sobering news to the owner of a Schnauzer during a recent visit to his Chicago practice.
-The dog tested positive for heartworm and faced a long, expensive treatment involving painful shots, says Dr. Rubin, DVM, who is president of the American Heartworm Society.
+Dr. Sheldon Rubin delivered sobering news to a Schnauzer owner during a recent visit to his Chicago practice.
+The dog tested positive for heartworm and faced a long, expensive treatment involving painful shots, says Dr. Rubin, DVM, president of the American Heartworm Society.

-The heartworm parasite in this case was most likely an unwelcome souvenir from last summer, believes Dr. Rubin, who is also a spokesperson for the American Veterinary Medical Association.
+In this case, the heartworm parasite was most likely an unwelcome souvenir from last summer, believes Dr. Rubin, who is also a spokesperson for the American Veterinary Medical Association.

-A year ago, the affected dog’s owner had decided preventive medicine wasn’t necessary for a city pooch, but he learned the hard way that dogs are at risk no matter where they live.
+A year ago, the affected dog’s owner had decided preventive medicine wasn’t necessary for a city dog, but he learned the hard way that dogs are at risk no matter where they live.

-In this case, heartworm is just one dog disease that is spread by vectors like mosquitoes, fleas and ticks.
+In this case, heartworm is just one dog disease spread by vectors like mosquitoes, fleas, and ticks.
 Vectors spread parasites and organisms by biting an infected animal then transporting the disease when they bite healthy animals.
 Although your dog can contract a vector-borne illness year-round, summer is a prime time for these diseases.

 Summer Trouble for Your Dog